rgamevfx/ComfyUI-RGnodes/README.md

 ### 🎞️ VACE Inpaint Keyframe Insert

- Insert inpainted frames into an image sequence, and clear the mask on that frame.
+ Insert frames into an image sequence, and clear the mask on that frame.
  Chain multiple nodes to add >5

   [Make sure inputs are same size]